emmanuel1-byte/emmanuel1-byte/README.md

 Don’t jump in raw.
 Map the flow.
 Draw the thing.
 Sketch the madness.
 Clarity is cheaper than debugging at 2 AM.

-If you’ve stumbled onto this GitHub profile by fate or accident, just follow destiny brought you here anyway.
+If you’ve stumbled onto this GitHub profile by fate or accident, just follow destiny brought you here anyway....

 ## Links